bcnmy/docs/docs/quickexplore/exploringtransfers.md

 You should already have the node CLI set up before following this guide.
 View those instructions [here](setupnodecli.md)
 :::

 In the previous tutorial we set up our Smart Accounts using the Node JS CLI tool, in this tutorial we will use the tool to start exploring how transfers will look.
-If you would like to view the code that powers this script, you can do so in the source code of the CLI tool in `scripts/nativeTransfer.ts`
+If you would like to view the code that powers this script, you can do so in the source code of the CLI tool in `scripts/erc20/nativeTransfer.ts` and `scripts/gasless/nativeTransfer.ts`

 ## Native Transfers